 Succot & Simchat Torah Articles

-Reverend Michael Plaskow LTSC ALCM MBE
+Rabbi Michael Plaskow LTSC ALCM MBE

 Some thoughts by Dr Mervyn Leviton

-It is impossible to write briefly about the life of the Reverend Michael Plaskow MBE.
+It is impossible to write briefly about the life of the Rabbi Michael Plaskow MBE.
 He is certainly no stranger to public and communal life.
 If I were to include every facet of his interesting and fascinating life story, it would probably need all the pages of this magazine.
 Just switch on your computer, go to Google and insert his name and you'll see what I mean.

 But before I write about Michael's role and contribution to the Young Israel Synagogue of North Netanya, here are just a few details of his earlier life.
 He was born in Tel Aviv on 8th July 1936 to British born parents Solomon and Bella who made aliya in the early thirties and were married in Tel Aviv.
 However, due to the political troubles in Palestine, as it was then, they returned to Britain with young Michael in 1937.